This article may include advertisements, paid product features, affiliate links and other forms of sponsorship.

 #4.
 Capture the Details

 Take photos of your decorations and food BEFORE your party guests arrive.
 These shots might include the cake, party table, party food, balloons and other party decorations, and presents.
+Themed birthday’s are fun and everyone will have a blast with Minecraft party supplies.
 Don’t be afraid to physically move the party details into natural light for a few photos if the party lighting is dim.
 Get in close, fill the frame.
 Then take a step back and photograph the entire party space.
 Of course, don’t forget to capture the aftermath of the party either, especially a destroyed birthday cake.
 You’ll find that these types of photos will help tell the story of your child’s special day.
 Once you’ve captured the details, refer back to tip #1.

 #5.
 Important People